WeersmaLabIBD/Response_to_vedolizumab_in_UC/README.md

 ## alignment

-1.  '*pre_preprocessing/alignment/lpmcv2_upload_badly_named_lanes.sh*' This will upload the BGI lanes to the cluster for the 2021 data

-2.  '*pre_preprocessing/alignment/lpmcv2_rename_lanes.sh*' This will rename the BGI lanes to the format that CellRanger understands for the 2021 data

-3.  '*pre_preprocessing/lpmcv2_move_batch2_fastqs*' this will move the BGI lanes to the correct directories for the 2022 data

-4.  '*pre_preprocessing/alignment/lpmcv2_create_cellranger_jobs_introns*' This will create jobs to run each 10x lane through CellRanger.
-These jobs are then to be submitted
+The 1_Alignment contains the script 'Cellranger script' which would create jobs to run each 10x lane through CellRanger.

-5.  '*pre_preprocessing/alignment/lpmcv2_download_websummaries*' This will download the web summary file outputs of Cellranger

 ## demultiplexing